See the Findhorn web site

 The community is very welcoming to visitors who turn up for a day or two to look around and if you only want to learn about the buildings there, then this will be OK but if you want to understand how the whole place works then you would need to sign up for the introductory week.

 In the late 1980s a small area of eco housing known as the Bag End Cluster was built to what is still a very high ecological standard.
-The designers were Eco Arc, the renowned architectural practice who are currently working for Lancaster Cohousing
+The designers were Eco Arc, the renowned architectural practice who have recently completed Lancaster Cohousing

 About the same time the whisky barrel houses were erected.
 They are made from reused Douglas fir whisky vats bought from a local distillery.
 Cute eh?

-There are plans afoot to build another 70 houses
+There are plans afoot to build another 70 self build houses

 See more about this octagonal house on the EcoArc web site.